nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The **GUI** has 6 notable sections:

 1. **Command Box** - This is where you can type in commands to execute.
-2. **Result Display** - This is where the results of the commands and any errors will be displayed.
+2. **Result Display Box** - This is where the results of the commands and any errors will be displayed.
 3. **Data Visualisation** - This is where the average grades, attendance and class participation percentages of a student will be displayed.
-4. **Class Information** - This is where the class information of the selected student, such as attendance, class participation and assignment grades, will be displayed.
+4. **View Panel** - This is where the class information of the selected student, such as attendance, class participation and assignment grades, will be displayed.
-5. **Student List** - This is where the list of students will be displayed.
+5. **Student List** - This is where the current list of students will be displayed in card form.
-6. **Current File** - This is where the current file path of the loaded data file will be displayed.
+6. **Status Bar** - This is where the current file path of the loaded data file will be displayed.

 --------------------------------------------------------------------------------------------------------------------